 The Magic Word To Unlock Rural Communities: Approachability.

 Entrepreneurs need to know that their local resources are ABSOLUTELY designed for them.
 There are a few different ways we can communicate that message.

 First of all: it’s not enough to be available and accessible.
-These are both great qualities, and many programs across North America fit this standard, but entrepreneurs on the sideline need a little bit more in order to feel comfortable taking the first step.
+These are both great qualities, and many programs across North America fit this standard, but entrepreneurs on the sideline need a little bit more to feel comfortable taking the first step.

-- Are we using the right language?
+- Are we using the correct language?

 - Are we consistent in our messaging?